<- Back to main blog

 Bhatti’s golden rule is: write as if you’re explaining to a colleague who’s just joined your team.
 Jargon might make you feel smart, but it alienates readers.
 The book recommends using simple, direct language and sticking to short sentences.

-He also shares practical techniques like the Feynman method: explain complex ideas in plain terms.
-If it feels clunky, it’s not the reader’s fault—it’s your writing.
-Keep it simple, and you’ll keep them reading.
+He also offers hands-on approaches like the Feynman method: describe complex concepts in straightforward language.
+If the result reads awkwardly, the issue isn’t the reader—it’s your writing.
+Keep it simple to keep them reading.

-From API references to tutorials and FAQs, Bhatti breaks down the different types of technical documents.
-Each serves a specific purpose, and the key is to pick the right one for your audience.
-For instance, onboarding guides are ideal for beginners, while deep-dive technical specs cater to advanced users.
+Bhatti categorizes the many kinds of technical documents—from API references to tutorials and FAQs.
+Each fulfills a distinct purpose, and the trick is choosing the right one for your audience.
+For example, onboarding guides work best for beginners, whereas in-depth technical specifications serve advanced users.

 The book highlights that good documentation is not a one-size-fits-all deal.
 Bhatti’s advice?
 Invest time in deciding what format aligns with your content goals and the user’s needs.